GCA-VH-lab/FlaGs-Viz/README.md

 ### **app.py**
 This one is for running the app.
 At the bottom you can set the server and host port.
 I added the **wsgi.py** I used to deploy the app before.
-It's almost the same as for a Flask
+It's almost the same as for a Flask app except for the application vs. app name giving.

 ### **home.py**